corva-ai/python-sdk/README.md

-Corva python-sdk is a framework for building stream, scheduled and task apps.
+Corva python-sdk is a framework for building
+[Corva DevCenter][dev-center-docs] apps.

 ## Contents